ibm-cloud-docs/apps/create-deploy-cli.md

 * You must install the {{site.data.keyword.cloud_notm}} CLI and other recommended plug-ins and tools.
 For more information, see [Getting started with the IBM Cloud CLI and Developer Tools commands](/docs/cli?topic=cli-getting-started).
 * Docker is installed as part of the developer tools.
 Docker must be running for the build commands to work.
 You must create a Docker account, run the Docker app, and sign in.
 * If you plan to deploy your app to a Kubernetes or OpenShift cluster, you must create a cluster.
 For more information, see [Deploying apps to Kubernetes clusters](/docs/containers?topic=containers-app) or [Deploying apps in OpenShift clusters](/docs/openshift?topic=openshift-openshift_apps).
-* If you plan to deploy your app by using Knative:
-  * Create a paid Kubernetes cluster with at least three worker nodes with 16GM RAM each.
-  * Ensure that the Knative and Istio addons are installed into your Kubernetes cluster.
-For more information, see [Setting up Knative in your cluster](/docs/containers?topic=containers-serverless-apps-knative#knative-setup).
 * If you plan to deploy to Cloud Foundry, use [**ibmcloud target --cf**](/docs/cli?topic=cli-ibmcloud_cli#ibmcloud_target) to target the Cloud Foundry org and space interactively, or use [**ibmcloud target --cf-api ENDPOINT -o ORG -s SPACE**](/docs/cli?topic=cli-ibmcloud_cli#ibmcloud_target) to target the specific org and space.

 ## Creating an app